logar16/LunarLander/README.md

 I provide options for training both a standard linear network or one with RNN (LSTM or GRU) capabilities.
 For as fast convergence as possible, use the linear model, it is simpler and can learn a solid policy quite quickly.

-For example, here is one trained with an Adadelta optimizer for 400 episodes (160,000 steps)
+For example, here are results for one trained with an Adadelta optimizer for 400 episodes (160,000 steps)

 #### Reward per Episode
 ![adadelta-episodes](figures/Adadelta-ConstantReplay/training400_Ada-1replay(3)_episodes.png)